Establishing digital diabetes care services

 Cambridgeshire and Peterborough sustainability and transformation partnership (STP) wanted to deliver a digital first type 2 diabetes pathway to support their ambitions for diabetes remission and care.
 The STP asked us to work with five primary care networks with some of the highest levels of deprivation and poorest outcomes.
-The aim was to develop a methodology which could be replicated across the region, if successful.
+The aim was to develop a methodology that could be replicated across the region.

 - proactively identifying patients with diabetes who had care gaps

 - automating pathway management and finding gaps in care processes

 - offering suitable digital (alongside face to face) tools for education and self-help for weight management, diet, exercise and mood

 - establishing the uptake of online consultations both between patients and primary care clinicians and virtual care review discussions between primary, community and secondary care clinicians.